How many leads do we need in this quarter to hit our revenue targets?

 There are issues with this method though.
 It doesn’t consider the fact that that the market is always changing.
 For instance, during June if your direct competitors ran a promotional campaign for their product, you will most likely see a decline in sales and you could end up selling less than $50,000.

-With that in mind, Historical Forecasting is a quick and easy way to forecast, it can be used as a benchmark rather than the foundation for your sales forecasts.
+With that in mind, Historical Forecasting is a quick and easy way to forecast, it can be used as a benchmark rather than the foundation for your sales prediction.

 - It’s quick and easy to do.